energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     > Private Same-vendor/network/manufacturer Marketplace (SVM): IOT devices publish their data (anon or not) for the benefit of that manufacturer (and their partners).
 The data from a single vendor's devices would be aggregated, normalized and used for pattern development and learning.
 In this case, for example, all Vendor X phones would send data into a single pool for analysis.
 Benefits of learning and pattern recogition would only be available to Vendor X.

     > Public Cross-vendor/network/manufacturer Marketplace (CVM): IOT devices publish their data (anonymously) for the benefit of all to analyze and learn from.
 The Data from multiple vendors, networks and devices could be aggregated, normalized, and cross-analyzed for pattern development and learning.
-Imagine being able to do analysis and learning across networks and industries, say analyzing and learning from patterns in data across wind, solar and EV networks.
-Given collaboration, AI techniques can be exposed to previously unseen patterns potentially, resulting in efficiency recommendations and improvements.
 In this case, for example, data from Vendor X cars, Vendor Y smart meters, and Vendor Z phone IOT devices could be made available for cross network pattern analysis.
 Maybe Vendor A wind turbine data could be cross analyzed with Vendor B solar data.
 The benefits of learning and pattern recognition would be available to all who contributed the data.

 EW-AI would funnel, prepare (normalize), and aggregate PTD for OCEAN marketplace consumption (i.e. data funnel) and analytics/learning.
 Devices would identify via ENS and be anonymized as necessary (different requirements for CVM and SVM).
 This prototype will focus on a SVM implementation but the real benefit of OCEAN powered AI learning would be realized when able to look at cross vendor patterns (and cross device, cross network, etc), using anonymous data sets, so vendors could learn from others in system aggregate consumption analysis.